GyulyVGC/sniffnet/README.md

 - **-t, --trans**:
 filters packets on the basis of the provided transport layer protocol (TCP or UDP).

-## User interactions during application execution

-The user can interact with the sniffing process through the terminal window.

-- **Pause**: to temporarily pause the sniffing process, the user can type a 'p' character in the terminal window.

-- **Resume**: to later resume the sniffing process, the user can type a 'r' character in the terminal window.

-- **Stop**: to stop the application execution, the user can type a 's' character in the terminal window.

 ## Graphical report